RazorSPoint/pulumi-azuredevops/BuildLocally.md

 ## Tips & Troubleshooting

-1. Beware that when starting a new shell that the PATH variable does not have all of the needed path included.
-Check for that.
+1. Beware that when starting a new shell, the PATH variable does not include all of the needed path items.
+As mentioned, extend $HOME/.profile and $HOME/.bashrc and add the required path items to the $PATH variable.

 2. Windows user can run the build on Windows with WSL.
 You can [activate it on Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with
 ```powershell
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```
+Currently, this only activates WSL version 1.
+If you want to use WSL2 you have to have at least install _Windows 10 Insider Preview build 18917_.

 3. When working with Windows WSL or VSCode remote development extension it sometimes happens that non root permissions are not enough to use `make build` or `make install` you can it in a sudo shell.
 Make sure to start the shell and use the same PATH variable
 ```sh
 sudo -E sudo env "PATH=$PATH" sh
 ```

-4. During linking the package **after** `make install` finishing successfully and using the compiled nodejs in your project locally the following error could appear
+4. After having installed the provider locally and using the NodeJS package `@pulumi/azuredevops` in your project, the following error could appear:

     ```sh
     ~/my/project/dir$ yarn link @pulumi/azuredevops